CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 The task here was to create an agent that would play the Joadia turn-based tabletop game and play to win.
 This was my first experience with reinforcement learning, and I used to it explore imitation learning with the hope of replicating some of the success that transfer learning has had in other machine learning fields.
 I figure that I had so many ideas for how to improve the model, I couldn't wait around for it to train from scratch every time.
 I wanted to start with a pre-trained model that I could finesse.

 Did it work?
-No it did not.
+No, it did not.

 ### Having a peek at the machinery beneath Joadia

-Before getting to the actual agent-trainig, my first step was try and gain some intuition for how the Joadia game mechanics worked and understand the underlying data structures.
+Before getting to the actual agent-training, my first step was to try and gain some intuition for how the Joadia game mechanics worked and understand the underlying data structures.
 I needed to know how the state of the game was stored, what information was available to the game at any given time for it to make a decision, and how that decision would be communicated to the game.
 But I was also curious to see if I could glean some hints from looking at the spatial distribution of the various populations, or the trajectory of the rescues and deaths as a game progressed.

 To gather the information, I had a script that ran through a single iteration of the game while keeping track of all the status values for each territory at each turn.
 These values had to be remapped into a rectilinear coordinate for plotting which also gave me a nice way to plot a reference map of the terrain.
 I stumbled here by not considering the fog-of-war effect.
 The agent's view of the world is limited to the places it has visited.
 By including both the real data and the blue agent's view of the data in my visualisation, we have a chance to observe why the agent might have made a particular decision, but also _what was really happening_ in Joadia that the agent was oblivious to.